cvs-health/testilo/README.md

 - `timeLimit`: This specifies the maximum duration, in seconds, of a job.
 Testaro will abort jobs that are not completed within that time.
 - `deviceID`: This specifies the default device type of the job.
 - `browserID`: This specifies the default browser type (`'chromium'`, `'firefox'`, or `'webkit'`) of the job.
+- `lowMotion`: This is true if the browser is to create tabs with the `reduce-motion` option set to `reduce` instead of `no-preference`.
+This makes the browser act as if the user has chosen a [motion-reduction option in the settings of the operating system or browser](https://developer.mozilla.org/en-US/docs/Web/CSS/@media/prefers-reduced-motion#user_preferences).
+Motions on pages are, however, often immune to this setting.
 - `creationTimeStamp`, `executionTimeStamp`, and `sources`: These properties will have values assigned to them when jobs are created from the script, except for the `sources.script` property, which will preserve the ID of the script after the `id` property has been replaced with a job ID.
 - `acts`: an array of acts.